 Dr Amile Inusa has a fantastic post on her Instagram about building your personal brand by doing a social media audit.
-This involves analysing your current social media profiles and what they say about you, what you are hoping to gain from them and if your content actually has value for those who follow you.
+This involves analysing your current social media profiles and what they say about you, what you are hoping to gain from them, and if your content actually has value for those who follow you.
 I highly recommend going through her post and taking NOTES - she articulates everything I want to say perfectly.
 She has a fabulous social media presence and every post she makes packs a punch.

 I believe social media (especially Instagram) is more about engagement and community than it is about followers and likes.
 I call it social networking because essentially, that is what I use it for.
 I love interacting with people and building genuine connections with those who inspire me and those who are inspired by me.

 I also highly recommend making a LinkedIn if you want to expose yourself to opportunities that can develop you career-wise.
 LinkedIn is a great place to connect with like-minded professionals that do not have to be within your field.
-This is more of a professional space to showcase your achievements, projects and notable qualifications.
-You can also search for jobs on here.
+This is more of a professional space to showcase your achievements, projects, and notable qualifications.
+You can also search for jobs here.
 See my blog post on Linked In do's and don'ts here when setting up your account.

 Collaborate with like-minded individuals (do not be afraid to reach out first)

 For all of the Instagram lives that I have done, I have had to approach speakers and explain why I wanted to chat with them.
-This is a skill you can also develop by becoming a committee member on one of your student societies, for example.
+This is a skill you can also develop by becoming a committee member in one of your student societies, for example.
 It is key that you know how to appropriately reach out to professionals.

-Coming across as your authentic self, stating what your reason for contacting them is, the goal you're trying to achieve and what you hope to gain from having a relationship with them are some key messages you want to get across when asking someone to work with you!
+Coming across as your authentic self, stating what your reason for contacting them is, the goal you're trying to achieve, and what you hope to gain from having a relationship with them are some key messages you want to get across when asking someone to work with you!

 Check in with yourself (I do this monthly)

-Regular self-reflection and review of your goals is essential for growth.
+Regular self-reflection and review of your goals are essential for growth.
 It's what businesses and institutions do in order to sustain success and continually improve.
-I check-in with myself every month and unconsciously do it every day (look at my to-do list and see how I got done).
+I check in with myself every month and unconsciously do it every day (look at my to-do list and see how I got done).
 I go through my database (mentioned above) and see what I've achieved and then write down what else I’d like to get involved in.
 Although sometimes these monthly reviews mean re-directing and re-focusing my energy - seeking out opportunities is not my priority every month, I still have a degree to get!
 You cannot get completely sidetracked by the busy and exciting life you have aside from your degree.
 You need to be able to check-in with yourself so you know when you need to knuckle down and catch up with university work or any other tasks you have to complete for your job and so forth.

-When starting to try and get more opportunities and exposure to things, be more open to saying YES than NO. At a later stage, you can start deciding what is worth your time or not but you never know where one YES may lead to.
+When starting to try and get more opportunities and exposure to things, be more open to saying YES than no. At a later stage, you can start deciding what is worth your time or not but you never know where one YES may lead to.
 If someone sends an opportunity your way, do not throw it back in their face by not even at least attempting to apply / read about it.
 If you ever hear the words 'learning opportunity', 'I can put you in contact with', 'This is something I thought you'd be a good applicant for...'
 DO NOT FUMBLE THE BAG.